Environmental product declarations: why does the industry need more EPDs?

 The ground must be level and a hard surface, not soil or grass to house the shepherd’s hut as they are heavy.

+Can I have electricity in the hut?
 Yes, an electric power source if needed although solar power systems are an option.

 Water and, or waste systems i.e. septic tanks or mains sewer if needed.
 Compost toilets are very popular as no system is needed.